Dr. Michael May (FRCS) — Updated on February 10, 2023

 Traction folliculitis

-As soon as you spot the earliest symptoms of TA, it’s important to do what you can to prevent it getting any worse.
-In some cases of this condition, the hair follicles can become so damaged that they are unable to produce new hair, causing sustained, noticeable balding in certain areas of the scalp.
+In some cases of this condition, the hair follicles can become so damaged that they are unable to produce new hair.
+This form of permanent hair loss is characterised as noticeable balding in certain areas of the scalp.

 Traction alopecia patient photos

-Early stages of TA
+Early stages of traction alopecia

 Patient with marginal traction alopecia

-Patient with patchy TA
+Patient with patchy traction alopecia

 Frontal balding — frontal traction alopecia